encukou/freezeyt/docs/config.md

 (`text/html`) and `smile.png` is served as a PNG image (`image/png`).

-To ensure that the application will work as intended when frozen and served with such a server, *freezeyt* verifies that the extensions of saved files correspond to the MIME types served by the app.
+To ensure that the application will work as intended when frozen and served with such a server, Freezeyt verifies that the extensions of saved files correspond to the MIME types served by the app.

 This funtionality is provided by [`freezeyt.Middleware`](/#middleware).